 Measurement also makes you think in ways you may not always think if you're rushing around all the time.
 It sets the expectations for your people on what they must do and how their work will be evaluated.

-As Dale Carnegie recommends, “Give the other person a fine reputation to live up to”, and with the right measure, you might just be surprised the results you will get.
+As Dale Carnegie recommends, "Give the other person a fine reputation to live up to", and with the right measure, you might just be surprised by the results you will get.

 4) Time is your scarcest resource as a manager.

 "The single most important resource that we allocate from one day to the next is our own time."

 Managers must ruthlessly manage their time.
 Consider it an investment (Grove, even in writing the book in 1983, valued a manager's time at $100/hr).
 Avoid being in constant, reactive management and focus on priority management, not time management.

 As Grove puts it, "When you say "yes” to one thing, you are inevitably saying "no” to another."

 You can find yourself in meetings all day every day if you're not careful, but that's no way to be effective.
 It also keeps you from many other important activities and long-term thinking.